 • Human genetic factors that predispose Ghanaian children to severe malaria and chronic kidney diseases

 Her projects include; Measuring changes in reservoir of malaria infection in northern Ghana using molecular diagnostic methods, Genetic diversity of Plasmodium falciparum strains in three different ecological zones of Ghana and Inducible Nitric Oxide Synthase Promoter Polymorphisms and Malaria in Children in Southern Ghana.
-Dr. Ghansah is credited with 50 publications and still counting.
+Dr. Ghansah is credited with 25 publications.

 Dr. Dziedzom de Souza